Looking Back: Ferndale museum making history personal again

 “There is always something going on in Ferndale,” Thacker says.

 In addition to arts and automobiles, Ferndale is known for its inclusive community.
-Roger Schmidt, Historical Society board member and retired firefighter chief, explains that the LBGTQ+ community is largely the reason why Ferndale bounced back from its rugged years in the 1980s and 1990s.
+Schmidt explains that the LBGTQ+ community is largely the reason why Ferndale bounced back from its rugged years in the 1980s and 1990s.
 "The city is 'dialed in' and tries to accommodate all ages,” Thacker says.
 Froggatt adds that Ferndale “is a little community and it’s tightly knit.”

 Ferndale bomber plane, 1943.
 Photo: Ferndale Historical Museum.